[good?]

 Every comparison ends with a clear recommendation.
 We won't hide behind 'it depends.'

-Weekly digest: new model releases, price changes, and what is actually worth trying.
+Weekly digest: new model releases, price changes, and what's actually worth trying.
 No fluff.

 No spam.
 Unsubscribe any time.